Implementing server-side malware scanning with ClamAV in Node.js

 Conclusion

 Implementing server-side malware scanning with ClamAV in Node.js significantly enhances the security of your web applications.
-By scanning uploaded files before processing or storing them, you protect your server and users from potential threats.
+By following these best practices, performance optimizations, and robust error handling measures, you can build a resilient file scanning system that protects your server and users from potential threats.

 If you're looking for a more comprehensive solution for handling file uploads securely, consider using Transloadit.
 Transloadit offers robust file processing capabilities, including virus scanning, that can be easily integrated into your applications.